-Funding

-General Fund

-Lead Agency

-City Manager's Office

-Planning Division Timeframe (Years/Months)

-Objectives 21 22 23 24 25 26 27 28 29
+Funding General Fund Lead Agency City Manager's Office Planning Division Timeframe (Years/Months) Objectives 21 22 23 24 25 26 27 28 29 a.

-a.
 Develop an alternative solution that will replace or modify the City's Growth Management Plan (GMP).
-DEC

-b.
+DEC b.
 Provide guidance on infrastructure planning and finance as part of the revised Growth Management Plan that emphasizes infrastructure priorities based on housing location for lower-income households.
-DEC

-c.
+DEC c.
 Incorporate changes in the Growth Management Plan into other appropriate planning documents, including the General Plan, so that these are consistent with the updated Plan and do not create caps or other limits that constrain the community's ability to meet housing obligations, under California law, at all income levels and in keeping with Carlsbad's RHNA.
-DEC
+DEC d.

-e.
 Replace or modify City Council Policy Statement 43 to align with new Growth Management Plan.
-DEC

-Quantified Objectives Supportive.
+DEC Quantified Objectives Supportive.
 Removal of city's GMP limits will reduce constraints on development and development locations within community.
 This will support the city meeting its RHNA obligations.
 This is quantified as part of other programs.
+LEGEND an = annual JAN (January) FEB (February) MAR (March) AP og = on-going JUL (July) AUG (August) SEP (September) OCT